Fertilise Wise and Grow Local Plants

 • Fertilising only when symptoms of nutrient deficiency occur eg. yellowing

-• Look for fertilisers that also contain other nutrients such as sulphur (S), magnesium (Mg), calcium (Ca) and the trace elements copper (Cu), iron (Fe), manganese (Mn), boron (B), zinc (Zn) and molybdenum (Mo)
+• Looking for fertilisers that also contain other nutrients such as sulphur (S), magnesium (Mg), calcium (Ca) and the trace elements copper (Cu), iron (Fe), manganese (Mn), boron (B), zinc (Zn) and molybdenum (Mo)

-• Do not fertilise in summer or winter
+• Not fertilising in summer or winter

 Fertilise Wise and Grow Local Plant Guides